Components of a Driver Package

 A brief description of each component of a driver package follows.

-The driver is the part of the package that provides the I/O interface for a device.
+In most cases, a driver package will contain one or more driver services that should be part of the device stack for the device the driver package is installed on.
+For more information on driver services, see Choosing a Driver Model.
+The driver service is the part of the package that provides the I/O interface for a device.
 Typically, a driver is a dynamic-link library (DLL) with the .sys file name extension.
 Long file names are allowed, except for boot-start drivers.
-When a device is installed, Windows copies the .sys file to the %SystemRoot%\system32\drivers directory.

 The software that is required to support a particular device depends on the features of the device and the bus or port to which it connects.
-Microsoft ships drivers for many common devices and nearly all buses with the operating system.
+Microsoft ships drivers for many common devices.
 If your device can be serviced by one of these drivers, you might have to write only a device-specific minidriver.
 A minidriver handles device-specific features on behalf of a system-supplied driver.
 For some types of devices, even a minidriver is not necessary.
 For example, modems can typically be supported with just installation files.

-A driver package can also contain other files, such as a device installation application, a device icon, device property pages, and so forth.
-For more information, see the following topics:
+A driver package can also contain other files, such as hardware calibration settings, a Win32 service, a device icon, or a driver library file (such as for video drivers).
+For more information, see the following topic: